Sling swimsuit: History

 Corresponding to the introduction of Lycra into swimwear, sling swimsuits emerged in the early 1990s.
 They are more popular on some beaches of Europe, including Saint-Tropez, Marbella, Mykonos and Ibiza.
 Suspender-like straps running between the breasts and around the neck that held the suit up were introduced in the mainstream in 1994.
 News reports said that within a week of putting the suit on their racks, New York's major stores had sold 150.
 By season's end, the tally sold was over 3000, at a cost of $24 a suit.

+After wearing a mankini for a fancy dress competition at a showjumping event in February 2024, Shane Rose was stood down by Equestrian Australia; a subsequent review of the incident cleared Rose, after concluding he had not broken Equestrian Australia's code of conduct.